Skip to content

 Introspection

-assert type_of(1) == int // compile error: use attributes, not `type_of`
+assert type_of(1) == int // error: use attributes, not `type_of`

-const flds = fields_of((x=1, y=2)) // compile error: use `has`/pattern-matching
+const flds = fields_of((x=1, y=2)) // error: use `has`/pattern-matching

 // NOTE: Prefer attributes and operators (`has`/`does`/`equals`).
 Examples:

-cassert 1::[typename] == int::[typename]
+cassert 1.[typename] == int.[typename]

 cassert ((x=1,y=2) has "x")